Configuring Bot Advanced Settings

 CancelReplyMessage |

-This message is sent by the bot when the user types "cancel" in the chat, acknowledging the cancellation request and confirming that the current process or action has been stopped. |
+Acknowledges the user's "cancel" request and confirms that the current process has been stopped. |

 CantDiscloseInformation |

-This message alerts the user that they do not have permission to access the matched intent, as their role is not among the flow's roles. |
+Alerts the user that they lack permission to access the matched intent because their role does not match the flow's configured roles. |

 CantInvokeAlertFlow |

-Error informing that the alert flow cannot be triggered, due to technical reasons. |
+Informs the user that the alert flow cannot be triggered due to technical reasons. |

 ChooseVariant |

-Appears when the flow reaches a step requiring the user to choose from provided options (e.g., choice, hero cards) and intent switching is disabled.
-If the user enters input that doesn't match any of the available options, this message will be displayed until a valid choice is made. |
+Appears when the user's input does not match any available options at a step requiring a choice (e.g., hero, choice cards) and intent switching is disabled.
+This message will be displayed until a valid choice is made. |

 DoNotSeeMore |